 This letter sending dragnet of “Speculative Invoicing will ONLY stop when the SRA has a loud and booming voice saying “ENOUGH IS ENOUGH, THIS IS NOT JUSTICE” and one of the best ways we can provide that voice is by filling out the form and sending it to them.
 If YOU do nothing then dont expect ANYTHING to change.

 Well ACS:LAWs Andrew Crossley had his chance to defend his “Foolproof” method of identifying people file sharing and he blew it.
 Not only did he blow it but he has now taken his reputation even lower than anyone previously thought possible.
 Continue reading

 What is fascinating about the letter is that the Under Secretary expresses and acknowledges the distress that the actions of ACS:LAW are causing.
 She also states that whilst the Government itself cannot do anything about it the SRA can, and also alludes to the fact that the SRA can ONLY deal with disciplinary actions whereas Compensation claims must be sought through the CIVIL COURT.
 Just read that again, here is an extract

 ACSLAW to Hit the Cannes Film Festival!
 Wow exciting times, Andrew Crossley must have made a LOT of money to weasel his way there.

 The chances of this idiot of course being thrown out of Cannes is quite high.
 NO respected Film Producer or production house is going to give him a second look.
 Who will?
 Well films that are crap and that no one wants to watch.

+The rather childish response from ACS:LAW as posted on their website.
 ACS Law are delighted with the passing of the Digital Economy Bill through the House of Commons and welcomes a new age of prosperity for our creative industries.
 The swift and decisive … Continue reading